dubo-dubon-duponey/docker-images/README.md

 The above guarantees that builds are reproducible, as long as:

  * the base image did not change
- * debian packages have not been modified in place with the same versio
+ * Debian packages have not been modified in place with the same version

 ### Simplicity and audit-ability over fanciness